 Observe Datasets and Time¶

-Observe collects all data (system and application logs, metrics, and tracing spans) into observations, which are transformed into datasets.
-Datasets are structured with times or time intervals, as well as links (relations) to/from other datasets.
-Having these links (relations) between different parts of the system is what gives Observe superpowers when discovering the meaning hidden in the data.
+Observe collects all data, system and application logs, metrics, and tracing spans, into observations, which then transform into datasets.
+Datasets are structured with times or time intervals, as well as links, relations, to or from other datasets.
+These relations, between different parts of the system provides Observe with superpowers when discovering the hidden meaning in the data.

-A dataset lives within a named project, and in turn has a name.
-Project names must be unique within your customer, and dataset names must be unique within their project.
-When you log into Observe, you are shown the “Explore” page which lets you browse the different datasets that exist for your customer id.
+A dataset lives within a named project, and also has a name.
+Project names must be unique for your customer, and dataset names must be unique within their project.
+When you log into Observe, the Explore page lets you browse the different datasets that exist for your customer ID.

-A dataset has a schema (a set of named columns and the type of data stored in those columns) and a type, “event” or “resource.”
+A dataset has a schema, a set of named columns and the type of data stored in those columns, and a type, such as event or resource.

-If something happens “at a time” and has a well-defined timestamp, then the dataset is an “event dataset.”
-Events have a single point in time, and typically link (relate) to one or more other tables in the system.
+If an incident occurs “at a time” and has a well-defined timestamp, then the dataset is an “event dataset.”
+Events have a single point in time, and typically link or relate to one or more other tables in the system.
 For example, “user X logged into system Y at time Z” is an event, which also links to the “user” dataset and the “system” dataset.

-Finally, objects that have permanence over time, and whose state changes over time, are stored in “resource datasets.”
+Finally, objects with permanence over time, and whose state changes over time, are stored in resource datasets.
 Any field value for a resource has a validity time interval — a start time, and an end time.
 For a resource, you can ask questions like “what was the name at time T?”
-Additionally, a resource is identified by a primary key.
+Additionally, a primary key identifies a resource .
+Resource Times